EasyTrain/application/README.md

 ## Acknowledgements

 The project was created as a final project for DCI - Digital Career Institute.
-Special thanks to our teachers Bardha Islami, Nootan Vijapure, and our mentor Safwan Kher.
+Special thanks to our teachers Bardha Islami, Nootan Vijapure, and our mentor Safwan Kherallah.